The ACT loves to quiz students on pronoun-antecedent questions. It’s hard to find an ACT English test that doesn’t include at least a couple.

 At my high school they expect us to do one to three hours of homework per night!

-There are three of them.
+There are three.
 Do you know what they are?

 First, we have my.
-This one has such a strong implied antecedent (the speaker), we need not be concerned about naming this one.
+This pronoun has a strong implied antecedent (the speaker), so you usually don’t need to name it.

 At my high school, the principal expects AP students to do one to three hours of homework per night!

-Now we have clarified both “they” and “us,” and the ACT points are ours.
+Now both “they” and “us” have been clarified, and the ACT points are yours.

-The other half of the equation is to use the right pronoun for the antecedent.
+The other half of the equation is choosing the correct pronoun for the antecedent.

-Be careful!
-The ACT is really good at camouflaging the antecedent.
-This makes the right answer “sound” wrong.
-It’s very similar to the subject-verb agreement questions in that way.
+Be careful: the ACT is good at camouflaging the antecedent, which can make the correct answer “sound” wrong.
+This is similar to subject-verb agreement questions.

-Collective nouns and pronouns are treated as singular.
-A collective noun is a word that represents multiple people, like group, team, jury, crowd, board (as in a board of directors), etc. These are singular as far as subject-verb agreement and pronoun-antecedent agreement.
-Most if not all of the pronoun-antecedent agreement questions on the ACT will abuse this.
+Collective nouns are treated as singular.
+A collective noun represents multiple people as one unit, such as group, team, jury, crowd, board (as in a board of directors), etc. These are singular for both subject-verb agreement and pronoun-antecedent agreement.
+Many ACT pronoun-antecedent agreement questions rely on this.

 Let’s look at some examples.